March 17, 2026: Plenary Sessions

 Drawing on research, real-world leadership stories, and insights from their forthcoming book All the Difference (HBR Press, Summer 2026), they introduce six Target Actions leaders can use to navigate tension, disagreement, and uncertainty with greater clarity and confidence.

-- Insight into the predictable “landmines of managing difference” that derail trust and decision-making under pressure, and how to interrupt them
+Identify the predictable “landmines” of managing difference that undermine trust and decision-making under pressure, and interrupt them in real time

-- A practical framework for turning moments of tension and disagreement into stronger relationships and better outcomes
+Use a practical framework to turn moments of tension and disagreement into stronger relationships and better outcomes

 What High-Performing Teams Do Differently